-In this section, we evaluate the hardware performance of the FAST system described in Section V. We have synthesized our system using the Synopsys Design Compiler [48] with 45nm NanGate Open Cell Library [49] and CACTI [50].
-CACTI is used to simulate the performance of the memory subsystem and Synopsys Design Compiler is used for all other subsystems shown in Figure 11.
+In this section, we evaluate the hardware performance of the FAST system described in Section V. We have synthesized our system using the Synopsys Design Compiler [5] with 45nm NanGate Open Cell Library [6] and CACTI [4].
+CACTI is used to simulate the performance of the memory subsystem and Synopsys Design Compiler is used for all other subsystems shown in Figure 10.
 For our FPGA evaluation, we use a Xilinx VC707 FPGA evaluation board.
-The FAST system contains a 256×64 systolic array of fMAC cells.
+The FAST system contains a 256 × 64 systolic array of fMAC cells.
 Gradient SRAM, weight SRAM and data SRAM each consist of 128 16kB memory banks.
-The FAST system runs at 500 MHz.
+The FAST system runs at 500 MHZ.
+Table III summarizes the area and power breakdowns of FAST.